root-project/web/contribute/coding_conventions/index.md

 Most code editors allow you to integrate clang-format directly while writing code (e.g. with format on save).
 This is handy, but you must make sure that you don't format other previously-present code while doing so: otherwise your commit will contain a mix of formatting changes and "real" changes.
 If you want to do this, *first* format the document and make a commit with only the formatting changes, *then* add your new changes.

+### About the coding style
+***NOTE**: this paragraph is for people interested in the choices over the coding style.
+If all you care about is having proper formatting, clang-format will automatically apply all the rules described here.*

+Coding style is very personal and we don't want to force our views on anybody.
+But for any contributions to the ROOT system that we have to maintain we would like you to follow our coding style.

+#### Indentation
+To be able to keep as much code as possible in the visible part of the editor of to avoid over abundant line wrapping we use indentation of 3 spaces.
+No tabs since they give the code always a different look depending on the tab settings of the original coder.
+If everything looks nicely lined up with a tab setting of 4 spaces, it does not look so nicely anymore when the tab setting is changed to 3, 5, etc. spaces.

+#### Braces and spaces
+The styling of braces and spaces follows the Kernighan and Ritchie rules: statements have their opening brace on the same line, whereas functions have it on the next line:
+{% highlight C++ %}
+if (x == y) {
+   doY();
+}

+int function(int x)
+{
+   body of function
+}
+{% endhighlight %}

+Rationale: it minimizes the number of empty (or almost empty) lines, without any loss of readability.
+Functions are special (you can't nest them in C/C++) so they get an exception to the rule.
+Also notice that all statements have a space before the opening parenthesis, but function names and function calls don't.
+There is no hard rule for placing braces around single-statement blocks (e.g. for and `if` with a body consisting of a single line).
+Use your judgement.

 ## Where to go from here
 For the rest read the
 [Taligent Guide](https://root.cern/TaligentDocs/TaligentOnline/DocumentRoot/1.0/Docs/books/WM/WM_1.html){:target="_blank"}